Subscribe

 German retailer baby-walz offers products for babies, children, and nursing mothers.
 Boasting over one million online visitors each month, baby-walz has no shortage of interested customers.
 Their biggest challenge was staying compliant with the General Data Protection Regulation (GDPR) while maintaining an elevated customer experience.

-Bloomreach Engagement efficiently handled a double opt-in process, which ensured that baby-walz's subscribers are interested in hearing from the brand.
+Bloomreach Engagement efficiently handled a double opt-in process, which ensured that baby-walz's subscribers were interested in hearing from the brand.
 In the process, Bloomreach collected valuable data about one of the brand’s largest target audiences: expectant mothers.
 By analyzing information about different customers and their pregnancy stages, baby-walz was able to deliver highly relevant emails to buyers at every stage of their journey.
-This resulted in an average 53.8% open rate on personalized emails that were sent to expectant mothers and were tailored to their pregancy stage.
+This resulted in an average 53.8% open rate on personalized emails that were sent to expectant mothers and were tailored to their pregnancy stage.

 Create More Personalized Email Marketing With Bloomreach